binarylinuxx/hyprsettings/README.md

 This program helpfull to manage screen light wallpaper audio and for fun sysinfo

 # INSTALL
+![note]
+GIT version currently the most stable due to young age of project so if you want most new bugfixes for now in your best interest Clone the REPO and install with '''**make**'''
 1)
 ```
 $ make prepare